-- 15. FIFRA defines "unreasonable adverse effects on the environment" to mean "any unreasonable risk to man or the environment, taking into account the economic, social, and environmental costs and benefits of the use of any pesticide."
-7 U.S.C. § 136(bb).
-FIFRA thus requires EPA to make a risk/benefit analysis in determining whether a registration should be granted or a pesticide allowed to continue to be sold in commerce. - 16.
-The EPA and the State of Florida registered Roundup[®] for distribution, sale, and manufacture in the United States and the State of Florida. - 17.
-FIFRA generally requires that the registrant, Monsanto in the case of Roundup[®], conducts the health and safety testing of pesticide products.
+- 24. The EPA and the State of California registered Roundup® for distribution, sale, and manufacture in the United States and the State of California. - 25.
+FIFRA generally requires that the registrant, Monsanto in the case of Roundup®, conducts the health and safety testing of pesticide products.
 The EPA has protocols governing the conduct of tests required for registration and the laboratory practices that must be followed in conducting these tests.
 The data produced by the registrant must be submitted to the EPA for review and evaluation.
-The government is not required, nor is it able, however, to perform the product tests that are required of the manufacturer. - 18.
+The government is not required, nor is it able, however, to perform the product tests that are required of the manufacturer. - 26.
 The evaluation of each pesticide product distributed, sold, or manufactured is completed at the time the product is initially registered.
 The data necessary for registration of a pesticide has changed over time.
 The EPA is now in the process of re-evaluating all pesticide products through a Congressionally-mandated process called "re-registration."
 7 U.S.C. § 136a-1.
-In order to reevaluate these pesticides, the EPA is demanding the completion of additional tests and the submission of data for the EPA's recent review and evaluation. - 19.
-In the case of glyphosate, and therefore Roundup[®], the EPA had planned on releasing its preliminary risk assessment-in relation to the reregistration process-no later than July 2015.
+In order to reevaluate these pesticides, the EPA is demanding the completion of additional tests and the submission of data for the EPA's recent review and evaluation.

+27. In the case of glyphosate, and therefore Roundup®, the EPA had planned on releasing its preliminary risk assessment-in relation to the reregistration process-no later than July 2015.
 The EPA completed its review of glyphosate in early 2015, but it delayed releasing the risk assessment pending further review in light of the WHO's health-related findings.